loganharbour/cardinal/doc/content/tutorials/openmc_fluid.md

 in the same units as the heat source.
 We also leverage a helper utility in Cardinal by setting `check_equal_mapped_tally_volumes = true`.
 This parameter will throw an error if the tallied OpenMC cells map to different volumes in the MOOSE domain.
-Because we known *a priori* that the equal-volume OpenMC tally cells *should* all map to equal volumes, this will help ensure that the volumes used for heat source normalization are also all equal.
-For further discussion of this setting and a pictorial description of the effect of non-equal mapped vlumes, please see the [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md) documentation.
+Because we know *a priori* that the equal-volume OpenMC tally cells *should* all map to equal volumes, this will help ensure that the volumes used for heat source normalization are also all equal.
+For further discussion of this setting and a pictorial description of the possible effect of non-equal mapped vlumes, please see the [OpenMCCellAverageProblem](/problems/OpenMCCellAverageProblem.md) documentation.

-Finally, we set `identical_tally_cell_fills = true`.
+We also set `identical_tally_cell_fills = true`.
 This is an optimization that greatly reduces the initialization time for large [!ac](TRISO) problems.
 During setup of an OpenMC wrapping, we need to cache all the cells contained with the [!ac](TRISO) compacts so that we know all the contained cells to set the temperatures for.
 This process can